-It is the responsibility of the Soteria Portfolio Management team to ensure that assets under management comply with this policy on a consolidated basis.
-The Soteria Operations team is responsible for implementing the rules and maintaining the processes to monitor the compliance of this policy.
+It is the responsibility of the Soteria Portfolio Management team to ensure that the asset portfolio of the Company is managed in compliance with the IPS limits on a consolidated basis.
+The Soteria Operations team is responsible for implementing and maintaining the processes to monitor compliance with the IPS.
 The Soteria Portfolio Management team will work with internal and external investment teams to ensure any risk limit violations are resolved or exceptions are approved on a timely basis.